-The yellow building isá┴sh˙s,áwhileáthe gray one is Gilsstofa. ┴sh˙s contains exhibitions and the ┴skaffi - Tea room (cafÚ), which serves traditional light Icelandic fare.
-In Gilsstofa are offices, the information centreáand the souvenir shop.
+The yellow building isá┴sh˙s,áwhileáthe gray one is Gilsstofa. ┴sh˙s contains exhibitions and the museums tea room/cafÚ, which serves traditional Icelandic delicacies.
+The Gilsstofa houses the museum's offices.

 ┴sh˙s was builtáat ┴s at Hegranes, Skagafj÷rur in 1884-86.
 It was moved to the GlaumbŠr Museum site in 1991.
 The house, in its new location near to the old turf farmhouse, represents the type of buildings that supplanted turf houses in the 19th century.
 The house also serves as a reminder of the hard lives lived by Icelandic rural people, and tells the story of an influential home that played an important role ináimproving agricultural methods and techniques in the region in the period around 1900.áMany technical innovations which had not been seen before in Skagafj÷rur were first demonstrated at ┴s.
 Some of them were imported, others adapted or invented.
 The family at ┴s also introduced many other improvements, and there is no doubt that they led to considerable progress in agricultural skills in Skagafj÷rur in the period 1870-1920.